Battle of Svolder: Leaders assess their opponents

-The battle is joined
+Battle is joined

 The disposition adopted in the battle was one which recurs in many sea-fights of the Middle Ages where a fleet had to fight on the defensive.
 Olaf lashed his ships side to side, with his own, the Long Serpent, in the middle of the line, where her bows projected beyond the others.
 The advantages of this arrangement were that it left all hands free to fight, that a barrier could be formed with the oars and yards, and that it limited the enemy's ability to make its superior numbers count.
 The Long Serpent was the longest ship and so also the tallest—another advantage to the defenders, who could rain down arrows, javelins and other missiles while the enemy would have to shoot upwards.
 Olaf, in effect, turned his eleven ships into a floating fort.

 The sagas give all the credit to the Norwegians, praising Eirik Hákonarson for any intelligence and for most of the valour shown by Olaf Tryggvason's opponents.
 The Danes and Swedes rush at the front of Olaf's line and are repulsed, suffering heavy casualties and loss of ships.
-Jarl Eirik attacks the flank and forces his vessel, the Iron Ram, up against the last ship of Olaf's line, which he clears with a fierce attack and then proceeds onto the next ship.
+Jarl Eirik attacks the flank and forces his vessel, the Járnbarðinn, up against the last ship of Olaf's line, which he clears with a fierce attack and then proceeds onto the next ship.
 In this way, Olaf's ships were cleared one by one, till the Long Serpent alone was left.